capport-wg/7710bis/README.md

    o  Len: The length, in octets of the URI.

+Kumari & Kline          Expires September 2, 2020               [Page 4]

+Internet-Draft             DHCP Captive-Portal                March 2020

    o  URI: The URI for the captive portal API endpoint to which the user
       should connect (encoded following the rules in [RFC3986]).

    Note that the URI parameter is not null terminated.

-Kumari & Kline           Expires October 1, 2020                [Page 4]

-Internet-Draft             DHCP Captive-Portal                March 2020

 2.2.
 IPv6 DHCP Option